Vista Social

 About the Author

-Head of Marketing @ Vista Social
+Marketing @ Vista Social

 Brittany Garlin serves as the Head of Marketing at Vista Social, the leading social media suite that's pushing the boundaries of innovation.
 Steering the platform to achieve an impressive milestone of over 2 million connected social profiles, Brittany's expertise has been acknowledged in a recent appearance on the Social Pros podcast, where she discussed making marketing to marketers more human-centered.
 With a knack for strategic disruption, Brittany also redefines what it means to be a woman in the tech sector.
 Her thought leadership is frequently highlighted in prestigious outlets like Forbes and HubSpot.